High Performance Computing

 - You want to test software on a system before sending it to a large compute cluster.

 - You need a Linux system to support your software.

 - You need to have a system that is made available to the public to serve a unique program.

 - You need many computers working on a single task.
 For this you need to rent time on a compute cluster.

 - You have something that IT can or does provide already.

 - You require a huge amount of data storage.
-We can support projects up to 10TB at this time.

 - You have critical uptime requirements.
-We cannot guarantee 100% uptime.

 We believe that this GVSU approach fits well with the majority of computing needs that are currently not being met.
 What follows is a list of the resources available, and the procedures and contact information needed to start utilizing what we can provide.